Morocco Magic and Mystery Gay Travel Cultural Tour

 Day 11: Farewell to our Gay Morocco Tour Group

 Some of us will take a morning 45-minute flight from Marrakech to Casablanca.
 Then connect to the Royal Air Maroc non-stop flight to New York or to a European hub to connect with flights home.
-Others may fly directly from Marrakech to Madrid, Paris or London then fly home from there.
+Others may fly directly from Marrakech to Madrid, Paris, or London and then fly home from there.

 Whatever route we take home, we will be already thinking back on the magic and mystery of our nights in Morocco!